Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 INDUSTRIAL USE

-O&M revenue from industrial users increased 10.04% in 2024.
+O&M revenue from industrial users increased 15.03% in 2025.

 Industrial O&M Revenue

-State Asset Management Program
+State Asset Management Program/p>

 Return To Top